-There are no planned non-significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any non-significant changes to this activity and its authorizations.

-There are no changes to the activity's metrics, baselines, nor benchmarks.
+There are no changes to the activity's metrics, baselines, or benchmarks.

-There are no planned significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any significant changes to this activity and its authorizations.

-ACTIVITY 2010-4: ALLOCATING PROJECT-BASED VOUCHERS TO SCCHA-OWNED PROJECTS WITHOUT COMPETITION
+ACTIVITY 2010-4: ALLOCATING PROJECT-BASED VOUCHERS TO SCCHA-OWNED PROJECTS WITHOUT COMPETITION process.
+As a result of this activity, SCCHA is able to cost-effectively and efficiently ensure that these project-based units are available.